react-native-image-picker/react-native-image-picker/README.md

 `react-native link`

-IMPORTANT NOTE: You'll still need to perform step 4 for iOS and step 3 for Android of the manual instructions below.
+IMPORTANT NOTE: You'll still need to perform step 4 for iOS and steps 2, 3, and 5 for Android of the manual instructions below.

 ### Manual Installation